Families with children make up 30% of the homeless population.

 In the 2023 Point in Time Count (PIT) of homeless individuals there were 171,000 homeless people in California.

-We provided 3,111 people with housing assistance last year in Contra Costa, Solano and Sacramento counties.
+We provided 4,997 people with assistance last year in Contra Costa, Solano and Sacramento counties.

 The number of California homeless persons grew by 32,000 post pandemic.